JunetaeKim/DWT-HPI/README.md

 As an alternative, we have provided an environment for performing post hoc analyzes based on simulated data via [MainResultSIM.ipynb](https://github.com/JunetaeKim/DWT-HPI/blob/main/MainResultSIM.ipynb).
 The weight of the model learned by the researcher can be used by loading the given file in the [ModelResults](https://github.com/JunetaeKim/DWT-HPI/tree/main/ModelResults) folder.
 That file and the one given in MainModel/Logs are identical.

+## Notification
+The models in this study were written and tested based on tensorflow(version==2.4 and 2.10.0), tensorflow-probability(version==0.12.1 and 0.18.0) and SHAP(version==0.40.0 and 0.41.0).
+We noticed that the arguments of shap.GradientExplainer are slightly different depending on the version of the SHAP package, so be sure to check the instructions in the [SHAP](https://shap.readthedocs.io/en/latest/) package.